a5c-ai/a5c/README.md

 Behavior:

 - Offline by default: without `--use-github`, no network calls occur.
-Output includes `enriched.github = { provider: 'github', partial: true, reason: 'github_enrich_disabled' }`.
+Output includes `enriched.github = { provider: 'github', partial: true, reason: 'flag:not_set' }`.
 - When `--use-github` is set but no token is configured, the CLI exits with code `3` (provider/network error) and prints an error.
 Use programmatic APIs with an injected Octokit for testing scenarios if needed.

 Exit codes: `0` success, non‑zero on errors (invalid input, etc.).